 One person we coached thought she was being disrespected because her boyfriend didn’t answer texts as soon as she thought he should.

 And when she told him he was being disrespectful, he didn’t understand because to him, you answered a text when it was convenient and not necessarily immediately.

 The truth is that another person might not classify the lack of an immediate text response as “disrespect” but our coaching client did.

 So in order to have more respect, become aware of your unique definition and be aware that it may not be your partner’s definition.

 That one suggestion can help you to not get immediately triggered when you think you’ve been disrespected but rather allow you to step back, getting curious to find out more.

-One of the tricks to getting the respect you deserve and want in love and life is to know this simple truth…
+One of the ways to getting the respect you deserve and want in love and life is to know this simple truth…

 Respect is an inside job–created inside you for yourself.